adityabehera2004/anyspeed-plugin/README.md

 # AnySpeed

 Chrome extension that controls the playback speed of HTML5 video and audio elements on any website.
-Works with YouTube, Netflix, or any other site that uses HTML5 media elements.
+Works with YouTube, Netflix, or any other site that uses HTML5 media elements regardless of if they have 2x limits (like Youtube and Netflix).

 The extension injects a content script that continuously searches for all `<video>` and `<audio>` elements and changes their `playbackRate` to the selected speed.
 It also searches in the shadow DOM to apply the speed up to dynamically loaded content.